-After weeks of speculating about the impact of the automatic budgets cuts due to take place this Friday, we now have a glimpse of what will happen state by state – and it isn’t a pretty picture.
+After weeks of speculating about the impact of the automatic budgets cuts due to take place this Friday, we now have a glimpse of what will happen state by state—and it isn’t a pretty picture.

-New York, for example, would lose approximately $42.7 million in funding for primary and secondary education, putting around 590 teacher and aide jobs at risk.
+New York for example would lose approximately $42.7 million in funding for primary and secondary education, putting around 590 teacher and aide jobs at risk.
 Head Start services would be eliminated for approximately 4,300 children.
 The state would lose about $780,000 in Justice Department assistance grants, and 12,000 civilian Defense Department employees likely would be furloughed.

-New Jersey, which sustained the worst flooding and storm damage in Sandy last October, stands to lose $11.7 million in federal funding for primary and secondary education that would put the jobs of 160 teachers and aides at risk, while Head Start services would be eliminated for about 1,300 children, according to the analysis.
+New Jersey, which sustained the worst flooding and storm damage in the hurricane last October, stands to lose $11.7 million in federal funding for primary and secondary education that would put the jobs of 160 teachers and aides at risk, while Head Start services would be eliminated for about 1,300 children, according to the analysis.
 Moreover, about $4.8 million in funding to ensure clean water and clean air would be cut, $336,000 in justice assistance grants would be eliminated and about 11,000 civilian Department of Defense employees would be furloughed.

 For the defense department, a furlough could amount to two weeks without pay, but no one loses his job.
 And none of the essential security forces are affected.

-Military readiness in Virginia – a big defense industry state and home to Republican House Majority Leader Eric Cantor – would take a beating, as approximately 90,000 civilian Pentagon employees would be furloughed, reducing gross pay by around $648.4 million.
+Military readiness in Virginia – a big defense industry state and home to Republican House Majority Leader Eric Cantor --would take a beating, as approximately 90,000 civilian Pentagon employees would be furloughed, reducing gross pay by around $648.4 million.
 Meanwhile, Army base operation funding would be cut by about $146 million, Air Force base funding would drop by about $8 million and the Navy would cancel the maintenance of 11 ships in Norfolk, defer four projects at Dahlgren, Oceana and Norfolk, and delay other modernization and demolition projects.

 Other states with large military and defense industry footprints would suffer cuts and downsizing as well.
 In California, about 64,000 civilian defense department employees face would face furloughs that would cost the economy $399 million, while in Texas, approximately 52,000 civilian Department of Defense employees would be furloughed, reducing gross pay by around $274.8 million in total.